Structured vs Unstructured Data: Compared and Explained

 The travel agency Facebook post: an example of unstructured data.

 As an example, we can take social media posts of a travel agency or all posts for that matter.
-Each post contains some metrics like shares or hashtags that can be quantified and structured.
+Each post contains some metadata descriptions or attributes like shares or hashtags that can be quantified and structured.
 However, the posts themselves belong to the category of unstructured data.
 What we’re trying to say here is, it will take some time, effort, knowledge, and special software tools to analyze the posts and collect useful insights.
 If an agency posts new travel tours and wants to know the audience’s reactions (comments), they will need to examine the post in its native format (view the post via social media app or use advanced techniques like sentiment analysis).

 The key differences between structured and unstructured data